BrownianNotion/BitDistiller/readme.md

 the name of your experiment.

 ### Clipping
+Before clipping, make sure to run
+'''
+pip install --upgrade transformers
+'''
+for Llama3 models to handle the rope_scaling configuration.
 Clips/quantises the teacher model (eg. Llama-3.2-3B below) to get initial weights for quantised student model. **Shouldn't need to be rerun unless using a new teacher/quantisation method**.
 Initial weights stored in `--dump_clip` argument.
 ```
 cd quantization